bootstrapworld/curriculum/lessons/inequalities1-simple/langs/en-us/slides.md

 {layout="Investigate-DN"}
 # Introducing Inequalities

-Open to the @printable-exercise{simple-inequalities.adoc} and complete it with a partner.
+Complete @printable-exercise{simple-inequalities.adoc} with a partner.

 Identify solutions and non-solutions to each inequality and test them in the @starter-file{inequalities-simple}.